krschroeder/baseframe_js/readme.md

 ## Release Notes

 ### __Version 6.0.0__
-Major changes to the `SelectEnhance` plugin so the dropdown is appended to the body which resolves issues with anything overflow hidden.
-Will not work with current CSS in Verion 5, which is why this is bumped up a Major Version.
-Also, fixed bug in `Parallax` which occurs when jQuery is used.
+Major changes to the `SelectEnhance` plugin so the dropdown is appended to the body, which resolves issues with anything overflow hidden.
+Will not work with current CSS in Version 5, which is why this is bumped up a major version.
+Also, fixed a bug in `Parallax` which occurs when jQuery is used.

+### __Version 7.0.0
+Major update migrating away from Cash Dom as the DOM manipulation library and using custom one in separate package.
+Update to smooth scrolling functionality and other naming updates and other refactoring.
+Other breaking edits to various plugin's which is why it had a major version jump.